-In this walkthrough, I will show how to install and test the pi-hole on Ubuntu and more specifically, Ubuntu Server.
+In this guide, I will walkthrough how to install and test the pi-hole on Ubuntu and more specifically, Ubuntu Server.
+These same instructions may work on Ubuntu Desktop, but I strongly suggest Server.
 Why Ubuntu instead of a Raspberry Pi?
 I love Raspberry Pis and I probably own at least 10 of them.
 But sometimes I want to perform DNS blocking/blackholing and I either a) don’t have a Raspberry Pi in an environment or b) I have a virtual environment where I can add some robustness to the solution.

 24July2018 – Originally posted